Constellation-Labs/documentation-hub/nodes/validator/install.md

 ## Before you begin:

 :::danger Are you on the seedlist?
-Both **Mainnet 2.0** and **Testnet 2.0** currently have a seedlist in place that only allows specific `NodeIds` to join the network.
+Both Mainnet 2.0 and Testnet 2.0 currently have a seedlist in place that only allows specific `NodeIds` to join the network.
 This provides an extra layer of security and stability as the ecosystem matures, and will eventually be phased out for anyone to join.
-If you'd like to get your name on the list, please fill out [this form](https://airtable.com/shroR5bXszQXdh6dn) and we will process requests as network resources allow.
+The seedlist is currently closed although we are accepting applications from state channel developers or integration partners that need access to develop on the network.
+Please fill out [this form](https://airtable.com/shroR5bXszQXdh6dn) if you fit into that category.
 :::
 ## Initialize